Canada

 1981-91 monetary targets undershot then abandoned; exchange rate floating but some smoothing; monetary policy considers range of indicators, notably exchange rate vs USD; ‘search for a new nominal anchor’ (Thissen, 2000); growing emphasis on price stability loosely structured discretion LSD

-1992-2017 inflation targets (first announced early 1991) declining 1992-3, met; then targets constant at 1-3%, met or near-met; initially policymakers use monetary conditions index (MCI, which incorporates exchange rate as well as interest rates) to measure monetary stance, but MCI downgraded from late 1990s; refinements of inflation targeting but basic framework performing well and regularly renewed full inflation targeting FIT
+1992-2023 inflation targets (first announced early 1991) declining 1992-3, met; then targets constant at 1-3%, met or near-met; policymakers use monetary conditions index (MCI, includes exchange rate as well as interest rates) to measure monetary stance, but MCI downgraded from late 1990s; refinements of inflation targeting but basic framework performing well (some brief deviations from target 2008-9, 2011-12, 2020-21, but expectations remain anchored), regularly renewed; macroprudential policies from 2008; from 2011 agreed possibility of extending time horizon for inflation target in response to financial stability issues; from 2016 more emphasis on financial stability; some unconventional monetary policies during Covid-19, including QE and forward guidance; from 2021 stronger emphasis on flexible IT and on aim of maximum sustainable employment; passive quantitative tightening from spring 2022; 2022-3 rises in commodity prices (Ukraine war) temporarily push actual and short-term expected inflation above target but longer-term expectations remain broadly anchored full inflation targeting FIT